RobecoSAM Global SDG Engagement Equities XH USD

 Peter van der Werf

 Michiel Plakman is Lead Portfolio Manager and member of the Global Equity team.
-He is responsible for fundamental global equities with a focus on SDG investing and on companies in information technology, real estate and portfolio construction.
+He is also Co-Head of Robeco’s Global Equity team.
+He is responsible for fundamental global equities with a focus on SDG investing and on companies in the information technology, real estate & communication services sectors, as well as portfolio construction.
 He has been in this role since 2009.
 Previously, he was responsible for managing the Robeco IT Equities fund within the TMT team.
-Prior to joining Robeco in 1999, he worked as a Portfolio Manager Japan at Achmea Global Investors (PVF Pensioenen).
+Prior to joining Robeco in 1999, he worked as a Portfolio Manager Japanese Equities at Achmea Global Investors (PVF Pensioenen).
 From 1995 to 1996 he was Portfolio Manager European Equities at KPN Pension Fund.
-He holds a Master's in Econometrics from Vrije Universiteit Amsterdam and he is a CFA® charterholder.
+He holds a Master's in Econometrics from Vrije Universiteit Amsterdam and he is a CFA® Charterholder.
 Daniela da Costa is responsible for the team’s investments in Brazil and the African consumer sector.
 Prior to joining Robeco in 2010, she was Portfolio Manager Latin American Equities at Nomura in London.
 Before that, Daniela worked at HSBC and with the Petrobras pension fund in Brazil.
 She started her career in the industry in 1997.
 Daniela holds a Master's in Economics from the Brazilian Capital Markets Institute in Rio de Janeiro (IBMEC-RJ) and a MBA certificate in pension fund asset management from the Federal University of Rio de Janeiro (COPPE-UFRJ).
 She is board member of AMEC, the Brazilian stewardship agency and a member of Robeco’s SDG committee and Biodiversity Task Force.
-Peter van der Werf is Manager Engagement at Robeco.
+Peter van der Werf is Head of Engagement at Robeco.
 He leads the corporate and sovereign engagement program in the Active Ownership team and is involved in further integration of active ownership in Robeco’s investment products.
 With his engagement work he has challenged sustainability leadership at more than 200 global companies to align their environmental and social strategy with Robeco’s sustainable investing philosophy.
 As Portfolio Manager SDG Engagement Equities, Peter contributes to impact investing in listed equity.
 He is also an Advisory Board member of the Finance for Biodiversity foundation.
 Peter started his career in 2007 and holds a Master’s in Environmental Sciences from Wageningen University.

 - Per period